-Producing 100% recycled, fossil-replacement feedstocks from waste plastic for the manufacture of new plastics and other materials
+Producing feedstocks made from waste plastic for the manufacture of new plastics and other materials.

-Creating a truly circular economy - with no limit to the number of times plastics can be recycled using the HydroPRSTM process
+Creating a truly circular economy - with no limit to the number of times plastics can be recycled using the Hydro-PRT process.

-Offering a legitimate alternative to incineration, reducing CO2 emissions and diverting plastic away from landfill
+Offering an alternative to incineration, reducing CO2 emissions and diverting plastic away from landfill.

-Providing a scalable solution to eliminate plastic waste including plastics that can't be recycled currently
+Providing a scalable solution to eliminate plastic waste.

-Decoupling the manufacture of plastic from fossil resource and providing a sustainable alternative
+Decoupling the manufacture of plastic from fossil resource and providing a sustainable alternative.

-Offering this commercially viable process to a worldwide market via our exclusive licensing agreement with KBR
+Offering this commercially viable process to a worldwide market via our exclusive licensing agreement with KBR.